Shanuga123/mern/README.md

 </h1>

 <h3 align="center">
-This is a simple web application for hotel management with login and registration functionality using React for the frontend and Node.js with Express for the backend.
+This is a simple Crud web application for hotel management with login and registration functionality using React for the frontend and Node.js with Express for the backend.
 The application utilizes MongoDB for data storage and JWT for authentication.
 </h3>

 <br>